luvnft/thirdroom/README.md

 ## Manifold Engine

-Manifold, Third Room's engine, lives under the [/src/engine](./src/engine/) directory of this project.
+Manifold, Space's engine, lives under the [/src/engine](./src/engine/) directory of this project.
 It is developed with the bitECS and Three.js libraries.
 It is eventually intended to be published as a standalone project for use with or without Matrix, but it is currently under active development and not ready for a public release yet.